zedlopez/ifm/The Recipe Book.md

 	Lucy knows shoe-size.
 	Bob knows sunset-time and shoe-size.

 Or again we might keep a whole database of information in a table: the characters in [Questionable Revolutions] know dates, countries, and a short description for each of several rebellions and popular uprisings, while in [The Queen of Sheba], Solomon is able to answer who, what, where, when, and why questions about a range of topics.
 This kind of approach is most useful when the characters need to display a deep knowledge of a particular field.
-The facts stored in the Table of All Known Facts, above, are comparatively sparse, because there we are designing a story in which not all data about the world is equally valuable: Lucy doesn't know the shoe size of every person in the story, because for some reason it is only her own shoe size that matters.
-On the other hand, the Table of All Known Facts can store different kinds of information, whereas the revolutions table has no way of storing shoe sizes or sunset times.
+The facts stored in the `Table of All Known Facts`, above, are comparatively sparse, because there we are designing a story in which not all data about the world is equally valuable: Lucy doesn't know the shoe size of every person in the story, because for some reason it is only her own shoe size that matters.
+On the other hand, the `Table of All Known Facts` can store different kinds of information, whereas the revolutions table has no way of storing shoe sizes or sunset times.
 And [Murder on the Orient Express] works differently again, because it is storing knowledge that concerns people and things that already exist in the world model, rather than abstract ideas.
 Our way of modeling character knowledge, in other words, will depend quite a lot on what kind of knowledge it is.

 The possibilities of character reasoning are similarly broad, but [The Problem of Edith] introduces one kind: the character has a concept of how different conversation topics relate to one another, so that when she is asked about a new keyword, she picks a response that makes the question most relevant to the conversation already in progress.